-What is Detoxification?
+What is detoxification?

 The term detoxification is medicinal and refers to removing toxins from a living organism.
 The liver performs this task in the human body with the support of the kidneys, intestine, and lymphatic systems.
 In a layman’s perception, it entails using certain supplements or adopting a diet that will purge toxins from the body, hence improving overall health.

-Why Cleanse your Liver?
+Why cleanse your liver?

-How to approach detoxification as the best liver cleanse?
+How to approach detoxification as the best liver cleanse

-Change your Dietary Habits
+Change your dietary habits.

 The first thing to do is to increase water intake.
 Water detoxifies the body by removing waste, lubricates the joints, aids in digestion and nutrient absorption, and also regulates the temperature.
 The body is in the continuous process of repairing its cells and breaking down nutrients for energy, causing the release of urea and carbon dioxide in the blood.
 Keeping yourself hydrated will remove these toxins through urination, breathing, or sweating.
-Adequate water intake for men is 125 ounces or 3.7 liters and 91 ounces or 2.7 liters for women.
+Adequate water intake for men is 125 ounces, or 3.7 liters, and 91 ounces, or 2.7 liters, for women.

-Consuming sugar and processed foods causes obesity and other chronic diseases such as heart disease, cancer, and diabetes.
+Consuming sugar and processed foods cause obesity and other chronic diseases such as heart disease, cancer, and diabetes.
 These diseases impede the detoxification process by affecting vital organs like the liver and kidneys.

 Foods that cleanse the liver